-I study collective intelligence through a bio-physics approach.
-I have several active projects ranging from: spherical infrared tracking of small objects, spatial-temporal swarm reconstructions, network analysis of criticality in multi-agent systems, electromagnetic wavelength clustering of neurons, and PCA of firefly spatial flash modes.
+I study collective intelligence in complex living networks through a bio-physics approach.
+My research includes several active projects, such as: spherical infrared tracking of small objects, 3D spatiotemporal reconstructions of firefly swarms, excitable network analysis of multi-agent systems, and PCA of spatial flash modes in endangered firefly species.

 Sandia National Laboratories